ISISComputingGroup/ibex_developers_manual/Handling-Invalid-Values.md

 It is the responsibility of the script author to check the alarm status and take any subsequent actions required.

 #### Run Control
-1. If a block has run control applied to it and that block goes into alarm (even invalid alarm) then the run control will not stop data collection if the last-known-good-value was within the run control limits.
+1. If a block has run control applied to it and that block goes into alarm (including `INVALID` alarm) then
+   * if the last-known-good-value was within the run control limits, data collection will continue
+   * if the last-known-good-value was outside the run control limits, data collection will not resume until the alarm is cleared.

 #### Web Dashboard
 1. In the web dashboard, blocks will display the text "INVALID".